 Havighurst’s background as a writer, reporter and editor dates back to 1990, when he began his career writing about politics and culture for Durham, North Carolina’s award-winning weekly The Independent and the Duke University daily, The Chronicle.
 After receiving a master’s degree from Duke, he wrote and edited several health care trade publications in Washington D.C.
 Havighurst’s freelance health writing appeared in a variety of publications, including American Medical News and Healthcare Business.

 Havighurst has a master’s degree in public policy from the Terry Sanford Institute at Duke University and a B.A. in English from Northwestern University.
-Havighurst is a graduate of Leadership Music in Nashville and a member of the International Bluegrass Music Association, the Americana Music Association and the Recording Academy.
-He serves on the board of Intersection, a contemporary classical music ensemble in Nashville.
-He lives with wife Taylor Holliday, a freelance arts and lifestyle journalist and his adopted teenage daughter FongChong.
+Havighurst is a graduate of Leadership Music in Nashville and a member of the International Bluegrass Music Association and the Americana Music Association.
+He was a founding board member of Intersection, a contemporary classical music ensemble in Nashville.
+He lives with wife Taylor Holliday, a culture journalist turned food entrepreneur, and his adopted teenage daughter FongChong.